-4.0 Unpaid Leave
+4.0 Types of Unpaid and Compassionate

-4.1 The council identifies the following types of unpaid leave an employee may wish to request:

-- Unpaid leave (up to 2 weeks)

-- Time off for Dependents (statutory right)

-- Employment Breaks (1 to 12 months)

-- Unpaid Compassionate Leave
+- 4.1 The council identifies the following types of unpaid leave an employee may wish to request: - Unpaid leave (up to 2 weeks) - Time off for Dependents (statutory right) - Employment Breaks (1 to 12 months) - Compassionate Leave, Bereavement and Serious Illness - Unpaid Compassionate Leave - Unpaid Carer's Leave (statutory right, up to 1 week) - Unless otherwise stated, employees are eligible to apply for any of the above types of leave from the first day of employment

-4.2.
-Unpaid Leave
+5.0 Unpaid Leave

-In situations where short periods of unpaid leave is required by individuals, leave may be requested by employees and managers will consider individual needs against operational requirements.
+5.1 In situations where short periods of unpaid leave is required by individuals, leave may be requested by employees and managers will consider individual needs against operational requirements.
 Unpaid leave can be used for short term leave i.e. up to a period of 2 weeks.